This section goes on to list some of the current international project work I am conducting.

 Designing the OpenMed training course (and visit to MediaLab Prado)

 I spent a week at the Universidad Internacional de La Rioja (UNIR), Madrid, with my colleague on the project, Daniel Villar-Onrubia, were we worked on the design of a capacity building course on open education that will be delivered next academic year to lecturers at universities in the South Mediterranean region, as part of the OpenMed Project .

 During the meetings we had the opportunity to discuss the design, content and structure of the course with OpenMed colleagues from Egypt, Jordan, Morocco, Palestine, Italy and Spain, some of which will participate as facilitator in the training, which will focus on know-how and skills to use, reuse and remix Open Educational Resources (OER) and, more generally, assist them with the adoption of Open Educational Practices (OEP).

-We are planning to share more details about the OpenMed project and the training course at the upcoming Teaching and Learning conference at Coventry University, June 22-23, were Daniel and I have a paper accepted, in which we will share more about the OpenMed Training Course including opportunity for interested academics from Coventry University to get involved.
+We presented the OpenMed project and the training course at the annual Teaching and Learning conference at Coventry University, June 22-23, were Daniel and I have a paper accepted, in which we shared the aims and focus of the OpenMed Training Course including opportunity for interested academics from Coventry University to get involved.

 Here is a short film from our meeting in Madrid, kindly shot by Ahmed Almakari, Professor of Educational Technologies, UIZ Elearning Centre, University Ibn Zohr, Morroco